Dino Ciccarelli: Legal issues

 Ciccarelli's career featured some controversial moments, both on and off the ice.
 In 1987, he pleaded guilty to indecent exposure and received probation.
 Then on January 6, 1988, in a game played at Maple Leaf Gardens, Ciccarelli attacked then-Maple Leafs rookie defenceman Luke Richardson with his stick.
-As a result of this incident, Ciccarelli was convicted of assault, fined $1,000, and sentenced to one day in jail.
+As a result of this incident, Ciccarelli was convicted of assault, fined $1,000, and sentenced to one day in jail in what the The Washington Post stated was "the first time a hockey player had been sentenced to a jail term for an on-ice offense."
+Ciccarelli was the last NHL player to go on trial for an on-ice attack until Marty McSorley in 2000.

 In May 1990, while playing for the Capitals, Ciccarelli was accused of raping a 17-year-old girl outside a bar, alongside teammates Geoff Courtnall, Scott Stevens, and Neil Sheehy.
-The court case fell apart, though a spokesperson for the Metropolitan police at the time stated that the police “have sufficient grounds to believe that a criminal offense did occur.”
+A spokesperson for the Metropolitan Police Department at the time made comments to The Washington Post that the department did “have sufficient grounds to believe that a criminal offense did occur."
+One Capitals teammate testified that he saw a struggle.
+However, the criminal case fell apart, with differing accounts coming from the victim and the driver of the limousine on the night of the alleged assault (there were no disputes about her stepping into the vehicle parked behind the bar and that sexual activity occurred).
+The case was brought to a D.C.
+Superior Court grand jury one month after the incident, but no criminal indictments were returned and no civil cases were ever filed.

 Post-playing career

 Ciccarelli was inducted into the Hockey Hall of Fame in 2010, eight years after he first became eligible.
-Press reports speculated that his criminal activity was the reason it took him years to gain entrance.
+Press reports noted the surprise at his induction as the only NHL player inducted that year along with speculation that his criminal activity was the reason it took him years to gain entrance.

-His junior team, the London Knights, retired Ciccarelli's number 8.
+His junior team, the London Knights, retired Ciccarelli's number 8 in 2002.

 Ciccarelli owned the nightclub Club 22 in Shelby Charter Township, named for the jersey number he wore with the Capitals, Red Wings, Lightning and Panthers.
 It was closed in 2011.
 Shortly after closing, Ciccarelli opened a sports bar in the same location.
 The name of the establishment is Ciccarelli's Sports Bar Theater, named after the "theater" style atmosphere.
 He has since opened two additional sports bars, one across from the Palace of Auburn Hills; and the other at the site of the former Post Bar in downtown Detroit, near Cobo Center.
 The Detroit location is only open for Red Wings home games and other special events.